Silhouettes with Artist Deborah O’Connor

 -

-Renowned silhouette artist Deborah O’Connor will create individual portraits cut entirely freehand from paper, using scissors as her only tool, at Wilton Historical on Saturday, December 17 from 11:00 to 3:00.
+Renowned silhouette artist Deborah O’Connor will create individual portraits cut entirely freehand from paper, using scissors as her only tool, at Wilton Historical on Saturday, December 14 from 10:00 AM to 2:00 pm.
 Subjects pose for silhouettes, created in a matter of minutes, which you can take home–the perfect holiday gift, and a future cherished family heirloom.
 “Cutting silhouettes is basically drawing with a pair of scissors.
 The only difference is you can’t make any mistakes, as there is no erasing,” Ms. O’Connor says.

 Deborah O’Connor is a Rhode Island native, and began cutting silhouettes over 30 years ago.
 Her silhouettes are cut entirely freehand from paper using scissors as the only tool.
 A self-trained silhouette artist, O’Connor attended the Boston Museum School studying painting and drawing.
 After spending a year working at Disneyland’s Silhouette Studio in Tokyo and in Maui and New York, O’Connor now lives in Rhode Island.
 She is one of only a handful of silhouette artists still practicing the craft.